Image Selector

 The Image Selector has the following code flow:

-2. If image selection based on QSPI A/B update register data a.
-Read QSPI registers and validate them b.
-Update multiboot register based on the requested image (Request image A/B or Recovery Image)
+2. If the image selection is based on QSPI A/B update register data. a.
+Read QSPI registers and validate them. b.
+Update the multiboot register based on the requested image (Request image A/B or Recovery Image).

-3. Do a system reset, so that ROM loads the correct boot image
+3. Do a system reset, so that the ROM loads the correct boot image.

 Image Selector Usage Instructions